liferay/headlessapis.wedeploy.io/content/docs/content-space/index.md

 }
 ```

-Navigating through the list of entities, the link to each entity can be found with the rel `self`
+When navigating through the list of entities, the link to each entity can be found with the rel `self`